rokath/trice/doc/ReadMe.md

 information.
 The TRICE`8_3` means 3 bytes as parameters in this example and allows efficient code and a compile time check.

-*The total amount of data is currently limitated to 8 parameters for TRICE8 or 4 parameters for TRICE16 and TRICE32 and one parameter for TRICE64, but this is easy to extend.*
+*The total amount of data is currently limitated to 8 parameters for TRICE8 or 4 parameters for TRICE16 and TRICE32 and two parameters for TRICE64, but this is easy to extend.*

 When the embedded project is compiled, only the ID goes into the source image but not the format string, what results in a smaller memory footprint.